BrockHerion/BrockHerion/README.md

 - I'm a full stack developer from the Chicago area 👨‍💻
 - I graduated college in May of 2021 with a Bachelor in Computer Science and a minor in Mathematics 📜
-- I've been working as a developer and freelancing for about three years ⚙️
+- I've been working as a developer and freelancing for about four years ⚙️
-- I am engaged and am getting married in June of 2022 💍
 - I love traveling and seeing the world 🌍
 - I'm an avid reader and writer 📚
 - I'm a proud cat dad 🐈
 - Pronouns are he/him 😄
-- I have a softsoft for science-fiction and fantasy, specifically Star Wars and Dune
+- I have a softsoft for science-fiction and fantasy, specifically Star Wars and Dune 🪐

+## I'm currently working on 🔭

+- Updating the styling and layout of my blog
+- An application for running and managing background jobs for Next.js apps

 ### My current stack for building applications is